 There is no effective medication for obstructive sleep apnea.
 Intensively advertised nasal sprays and stickers do not eliminate or even alleviate the symptoms of the disease.

 You should also be aware that some medicines cannot be used if you have obstructive sleep apnea.
 These are hypnotics, sedative, or other muscle (including upper respiratory tissue) relaxing preparations.
 They will only aggravate sleep apnea, breathing stops will become more frequent and longer.
 As a result, the amount of oxygen in the blood will drop to life-threatening levels, but the brain will “rest” due to the effects of the medicine and will not make you inhale.
 Remember, any medicine, including herbal remedies, may only be prescribed by your doctor.

 Oral Correction Devices

 Surgical treatment is used for the treatment of mild to moderate obstructive sleep apnea and only in exceptional cases of severe disease.
-Treatment goal – to increase the upper airway tissue cavities and reduce problems associated with collapsed capability.
-Surgical treatment method selects the ear, nose and throat doctor or maxillofacial surgeon after extensive diagnostic tests.
+Treatment goal to increase the upper airway tissue cavities and reduce problems associated with a collapsed capability.
+The surgical treatment method selects the ear, nose and throat doctor or maxillofacial surgeon after extensive diagnostic tests.